 Connect the VSF link cable(s) to the second member and power it on.
 Once the switch brings up ports and detects the active VSF link, it will reboot and join the fabric automatically.
-If the new member is running a different software version than the Commander, additional reboots may occur.
+If the new member is running a different software version than the Commander, additional reboots may occur as the software images on the new member are replaced with those on the Commander.
 For 2930F stacks of greater than two members, configure each member's second VSF link once it has joined the fabric and completed synchronization with the Commander: